swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ```

 By default, the new task will be initially scheduled on the default global
-concurrent executor. `runDetached` may optionally be given a `startingOn`
+concurrent executor.
+Once custom executors are introduced in another proposal,
+these will be able to take an executor parameter to determine on which executor
-executor on which to schedule the new task instead.
+to schedule the new task instead.

 #### Cancellation